typhillips/cp2patch/README.md

   --password PASSWORD   Integrity password
-  --exclude EXCLUDE     file extensions to exclude --include INCLUDE     file extensions to include --destination DESTINATION
+  --exclude EXCLUDE     file extensions to exclude --include INCLUDE     file extensions to include --nomatch NOMATCH     member filenames containing this string will be
+                        excluded
+  --match MATCH         member filenames containing this string will be
+                        included
+  --destination DESTINATION
                         destination path for patch files --encoding ENCODING   set character encoding used for Integrity CLI output